Table of Contents

 Some commercial and consumer players are still running old operating systems or are entirely neglected by the manufacturer (Chromebit, I’m looking at you!)
 This is most prevalent in Android TV based devices.

 3. They’re easy to get your hands on

 At Fugo we are ALL ABOUT low-to-no entrance barriers (which is why we made our software so easy to use, after all.)
-So firesticks get an A+ for their accessibility.
+So Fire sticks get an A+ on their accessibility.

 When not to use Amazon FireTV

-While a fire stick is a great option for businesses looking to get their digital signage set up quick and easy, there are some occasions when you'll need a more powerful player.
+While a Fire stick is an option for businesses looking to get their digital signage set up quick and easy, there are some occasions when you'll need a more powerful player.

 Large project rollouts

-We generally do not recommend Firesticks for running large screen networks (50+ screens.)
-That’s because the failure rate is comparatively high for firesticks as opposed to commercial-grade players.
-Implementing large rollouts with them could mean a lot of maintenance down the road.
+We absolutely do not recommend Fire Sticks for running large screen networks (50+ screens.)
+That’s because the failure rate is comparatively high for Fire sticks as opposed to commercial-grade players.
+Implementing large rollouts with them will mean a lot of maintenance down the road.

 HTML 5 video playback

 Amazon Fire TV Sticks do not currently support HTML5 video playback.
 This means that using Fugo with Fire Stick, you cannot create dynamic content that overlays anything on top of a video.